MohamedAkmal97/Customers-Analysis-SQL/README.md

 1. Gender distribution
 2. Purchase price distribution by gender
 3. Total & average price spent by gender and year
-4. Churn and returns by genger
+4. Churn and returns by gender

 II.
 Trends about Age